Glottic Stenosis Treatment & Management

 Several techniques have been described for the management of interarytenoid fusion, including division by sharp dissection or carbon dioxide laser with stent placement.
 In 1994, Lichtenberger et al described a successful keel-fixing technique for the endoscopic repair of anterior commissure webs in 13 patients.
 This technique involves precise keel placement using an endo-extralaryngeal needle carrier.
 The results of Lichtenberger's study showed improved airway and voice in all patients treated, without the need for tracheotomy.

-Chitose et al (2009) have described the use of a posterior mucosal flap for the treatment of posterior glottic stenosis.[18]
-Using endoscopic microscissors, they separated the posterior commissure and interarytenoid scar tissue submucosally and then the bilateral corniculate cartilages of the superior arytenoids were debulked using a CO2 laser.
+Chitose et al (2009) have described the use of a posterior mucosal flap for the treatment of posterior glottic stenosis.
+[28] Using endoscopic microscissors, they separated the posterior commissure and interarytenoid scar tissue submucosally.
+The bilateral corniculate cartilages of the superior arytenoids were then debulked using a CO2 laser.
 A posteriorly based mucosal flap obtained from the postcricoid region was extended approximately to the mucosa of the posterior commissure.
 The mucosal flap was sutured to the inferior subglottic mucosa by two 4-0 polyglactin absorbable sutures.

-Rovó et al (2008) have described endoscopic arytenoid lateropexy for isolated posterior glottic stenosis.[19]
-Endoscopically, they transected the scar between the arytenoid cartilages with a CO2 laser.
-The scars that had spread into the cricoarytenoid joint were transected with a right-angled endolaryngeal scythe designed for this purpose.
-The lateropexy of the adequately mobilized arytenoid cartilages was performed with a reinforced Lichtenberger's needle carrier instrument, with consideration of the real abduction of the cricoarytenoid joint.
+Rovó et al (2008) have described endoscopic arytenoid lateropexy for isolated posterior glottic stenosis.
+[29] Using a CO2 laser and endoscopic approach, they transected the scar between the arytenoid cartilages.
+A right-angled endolaryngeal scythe was used to transect the scars that had spread into the cricoarytenoid joint.
+A reinforced Lichtenberger needle carrier instrument was used to perform the lateropexy of the adequately mobilized arytenoid cartilages, with consideration of the real abduction of the cricoarytenoid joint.

 Scar incision, posterior cricoidotomy with stenting, and cartilage grafting have been used together to treat posterior glottic fixation, with excellent airway and voice outcomes.
 Described by Zalzal in 1993, this technique involves an anterior laryngofissure with incision of the posterior glottic scar in the midline, posterior vertical cricoidotomy to the hypopharyngeal mucosa, and cartilage grafting between the arytenoids.[9]
 Zalzal's report detailed the treatment of 12 tracheotomy-dependent patients with glottic stenosis from endotracheal intubation; all patients were decannulated successfully after the described procedure.